carlosbar/AndroidColorPicker/README.md

 colorArea.addView(colorPicker);
 ```

 The outside circle contains all colors from HSV color map.
 The center circle contains the variations in the saturation and value for the current selected color.
+Clicking in the outside circle will change the center wheel accordingly.

 <p align="center">
 <img src="colorwheel.png">